January 10, 2019

 And I’m sharing SOME of them with you here:

 1. Photographing mini sessions back-to-back: this is how you can generate good income in a short amount of time by stacking short sessions back-to-back.
 You have the opportunity to serve many well (who can create more referrals for you if done well) while leaving your house once.
+If you don’t know where to start with mini sessions, I have an e-book + 16-min video tutorial explaining how I organize, plan and pose them.
+You can learn more about that here.

 2. Portrait photographer: you can photograph seniors, 1-year cake smashes for babies, anniversary photos, birthday photos, family photos, etc.